House of Charm

-The House of Charm is a historic museum building in Balboa Park, San Diego.
-It was built for the 1915–16 Panama-California Exposition, and like most buildings from that Exposition it features Mission Revival Style architecture.
-It acquired its current name, "House of Charm", during the park's second Exposition held in from 1935 to 36.
-It now houses the San Diego Art Institute and the Mingei International Museum as well as rehearsal space for the Old Globe Theatre.
+The House of Charm is a historic museum building in Balboa Park in San Diego, California.
+It was built for the 1915–16 Panama–California Exposition, and like most buildings from the exposition, it features Mission Revival architecture.
+It acquired its current name during the California Pacific International Exposition.
+It now houses the Mingei International Museum as well as rehearsal space for the Old Globe Theatre.
 It is listed on the National Register of Historic Places.

 Panama-California Exposition, 1915–1916

 San Diego staged the Panama-California Exposition in 1915 to celebrate the completion of the Panama Canal and to call attention to the fact that San Diego would be the first American port of call north of the Panama Canal on the Pacific coast.
 In 1910 San Diego had a population of 39,578, San Diego County 61,665, Los Angeles 319,198, and San Francisco 416,912.
 San Diego's scant population made it the smallest city ever to attempt holding an international exposition.
 However, the Exposition was a huge success and was extended for a second year.

 The building now known as the House of Charm was originally named the Mining Building, intended to showcase the mineral wealth and abundance of the region of San Diego.
 Another temporary name was the "Arts and Crafts Building," but by the time the fair opened in 1915 the building was called the "Indian Arts Building."
 When the fair was extended to 1916, the exhibits changed and the building was once again renamed, this time to the "Russia and Brazil Building."
 From 1917 to 1922 it was known as the "Science of Man Building" and housed specimens, casts, statues, and photographs illustrating the development of the human species.
 It was later used for refreshment stands and flower shows.

 Bertram Goodhue, master architect of the 1915–16 Panama-California Exposition, had urged that the temporary buildings on Balboa Park's main avenue, El Prado, be torn down.
 However, San Diego's citizens scorned this advice.
 With the assistance of money from the federal government, they patched up the plaster palaces in 1922 and 1933.
-This meant that the most of the original buildings were available for re-use in the second exposition in 1935.
+This meant that most of the original buildings were available for re-use in the second exposition in 1935.